BeataKr/axios-har-tracker/README.md

 In order to use this package import it by
 ```
-import { AxiosHarTracker } from './axios-har-tracker'
+import { AxiosHarTracker } from 'axios-har-tracker'
 ```
 and then pass `axios` package into the constructor e.g.
 ```